What is IPEDS?

-The Integrated Postsecondary Education Data System (IPEDS) is a system of interrelated surveys conducted annually the National Center for Education Statistics (NCES), a https://releasedonkey.com/ part of the Institute of Education Sciences within the United States Department of Education.
+The Integrated Postsecondary Education Data System (IPEDS) is a system of interrelated surveys conducted annually by the National Center for Education Statistics (NCES), a https://releasedonkey.com/ part of the Institute of Education Sciences within the United States Department of Education.
 IPEDS gathers information from every college, university, and technical and vocational institution that participates in the federal student financial aid programs.
-The data collected IPEDS is used to track trends in postsecondary education, to inform policy decisions, and to help students make informed choices about their education.
+The data collected by IPEDS is used to track trends in postsecondary education, to inform policy decisions, and to help students make informed choices about their education.

 What data does IPEDS collect?